BenjaminBanwart/BenjaminBanwart/README.md

 **`Software Engineer (Front-End/Back-End/Database)`**

-I am a full-stack software engineer with a strong background in web development and a solid understanding of the eCommerce landscape.
-Currently employed at Miller's Professional Imaging/Mpix, I have honed my skills by contributing to a diverse range of projects.
+I'm a full-stack software engineer with a strong background in web development and a solid understanding of the eCommerce landscape.
+Currently employed at Miller's Professional Imaging/Mpix, I've honed my skills by contributing to a diverse range of projects.

 My expertise spans the creation of robust full-stack web applications, eCommerce integration solutions, console applications, and APIs.
 Beyond conventional development, I've delved into the realm of browser-based video games and innovative music search engines as personal projects.
 This versatility reflects my commitment to exploring and mastering emerging and exciting technologies.